Skip to content

 ComponentBest forKey props/eventsExtra CSS / peersTroubleshooting hooks

-MarkdownRenderRendering full AST trees (default export)content, custom-id, setCustomComponents; events: copy, handleArtifactClick, click, mouseover, mouseoutImport markstream-vue/index.css inside a reset-aware layer (CSS is scoped under an internal .markstream-vue container)Add custom-id="docs" to scope overrides; standalone node components need a .markstream-vue wrapper; see CSS checklist
+MarkdownRenderRendering full AST trees (default export)Props: content / nodes, custom-id, final, parse-options, custom-html-tags, is-dark, code-block-props, mermaid-props, d2-props, infographic-props; events: copy, handleArtifactClick, click, mouseover, mouseoutImport markstream-vue/index.css inside a reset-aware layer (CSS is scoped under an internal .markstream-vue container)Use setCustomComponents(customId, mapping) + custom-id to scope overrides; see CSS checklist

 MarkdownCodeBlockNodeLightweight highlighting via shikinode, stream, loading; slots header-left / header-rightRequires shiki + stream-markdownUse for SSR-friendly or low-bundle scenarios